argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 )
 ```

-And we are ready for the last step!
-Log the records to see them in the Argilla screen:
+We've reached the final milestone!
+To bring everything together, let's log the records to Argilla.
+This will allow us to visualize our dataset in the Argilla interface, providing a clear and intuitive way to explore and interact with our data:

 ```python
 dataset.records.log(records=data, mapping={"filename": "filename", "chunks": "chunk"})